spring-attic/spring-native/samples/cloud-function-aws/README.md

 ```

+>>NOTE: You will notice we apply `@TypeHint(types = {Person.class}` (see `DemoApplication`).
+Given that JSON converter will apply reflection to serialize/de-serialize `Person` type for the function input we need to provide minimal reflection configuration and `@TypeHint` will let us do just that.

 ### Deploy and test

 - Navigate to AWS Lambda dashboard and create a new function (name it anyway you want).
 - In "Runtime" go to `Custom Runtime` and select one of the options available.
 - Upload generated `cloud-function-aws-0.0.1-SNAPSHOT-native-zip.zip`.
 - Finally test by providing JSON-style string value via 'Test' tab.
 For example `"John"`.
-The output should be `"Hi John!"`
+The output should be `"Hi JOHN!"`